codeprof/Linux-Kernel-Mods/README.md

 # Linux-Kernel-Mods

-Modifications of the linux kernel
+Modifications of the linux kernel.
 Changes are marked with "//EDIT:"